 Sonic Twist® Video

 (Below you will find video created by Michal Shapiro for the duo Sonic Twist®.
-The music for all of these videos is spontaneous free improvisation except for “My Neighborhood” which is a composition by Judi Silvano “with our collectively improvised arrangement”).
+The music for all of these videos is “composing in the moment” except for “My Neighborhood” which is a composition by Judi Silvano “with our collectively improvised arrangement”).
 Judi Silvano and Bruce Arnold who make up the duo “Sonic Twist®” hope you enjoy the videos on this page.
 We feel that Michal Shapiro did an excellent job of taking these soundscapes and creating videos that highlight the spirit of our music.

 Back Country from “Cloudwalking” CD.

 “Back Country” is a video inspired by the soundscapes of Sonic Twist®, the duo of vocalist Judi Silvano and Bruce Arnold.
 The flurry of snowflakes were a visual match to the crystalline sounds of the guitar, and the vocals also seemed to re-enforce the sense of a remote and windswept place for videographer and editor Michal Shapiro .
 The outlines of roots and branches gives the video an almost “Japanese woodblock” feel.
 Against this background, the shadowy, translucent figures of the musicians drift in and out, sometimes single, sometimes doubled, echoing their own musical and physical gestures.
 Overall this music video gives a sense of calm and a gentle space in time with its soothing images and musical ambience.
 The video will transport you to a tranquil, relaxing and uncluttered place, and quiet your mind.